pret/pokered/.github/ISSUE_TEMPLATE/REVIEW.md

 ---
-name: Test
+name: Review
-about: Report an issue or bug with PureRGB.
-Not for feature suggestions or questions.
-name: Write a Review
+about: Write a review of the romhack.
 description: Write a review of the romhack.
 title: "[Review]: "
 labels: ["review"]